AiMecreative/AiMecreative.github.io/source/_posts/ML/UNet.md

 ## Former Model

-The "former model" infers the U-Net model, and you will see we used other upgraded model named "UNet++", which will be introduced later.
+The "former model" infers the U-Net model, and you will see we use other upgraded model named "UNet++" which will be introduced later.

 We output the segmentation results and their uncertainties.